 Garis Gallery of the American West

-When the gallery first opened, Ken Davenport, owner of Arkansas Art Gallery in Little Rock, Arkansas, said it was the most concise snapshot of western art as seen from an Oklahoma perspective that exists anywhere.
+When the Gallery first opened, Ken Davenport, owner of Arkansas Art Gallery in Little Rock, Arkansas, said it was the most concise snapshot of western art as seen from an Oklahoma perspective that exists anywhere.

-“This should be the first stop of a student of western art in the exploration of the Chisholm Trail, Western and Native American Art.
-From Duncan, you can go to Oklahoma City, Tulsa, Fort Worth, Denver and Santa Fe,” Ken Davenport said.
+“This should be the first stop of a student of western art in exploring the Chisholm Trail, Western and Native American Art,” Davenport said.
+“From Duncan, you can go to Oklahoma City, Tulsa, Fort Worth, Denver, and Santa Fe.”

 When the Gallery opened, Jim Garis said, “This collection gives us a reference to our history and heritage and the way the West molded the character of its inhabitants.
 It gives us a chance to put ourselves in another place and time.
-Most of all it allows us to see, feel, and enjoy the beauty, pain, sorrow, and happiness of the great American West.”
+Most of all, it allows us to see, feel, and enjoy the beauty, pain, sorrow, and happiness of the great American West.”

 As we approach 2021, more than 20 years since the facility first opened in 1998, local, national, and international visitors continue to find their way to the Heritage Center.

 As for educational outreach, Leah Mulkey, education coordinator, said, “a goal of our education program for all students is to stimulate interest in the visual arts and create motivation to visit other museums and galleries.”

 For many elementary students, several from rural areas throughout Oklahoma, the museum is their first lesson in art and western history.